kdvsolis/umpisa-todolist-app/README.md

 - Node.js
 - Docker
+- PostgreSQL

 ### Installation Steps

 1. Clone the repository.
+2. Run the `create-table.sql` script in your PostgreSQL database to create the necessary tables.
+This script is located in the root directory of the project.
-2. Navigate to the `backend` directory and create a `.env` file with the following format:
+3. Navigate to the `backend` directory and create a `.env` file with the following format:

 ```env
 DB_NAME=